Techtonica/curriculum/databases/sql.md

 6. Now let's perform a database migration.
 We will add a new column to an existing table in our database.
 Add a text field named: `bio` to your existing `users` table!

-7. Add some sample data to your new biofields, but not for every user (leave some of their bios blank).
+7. Add some sample data to your new `bio` fields, but not for every user (leave some of their bios blank).

 8. Try writing queries that get data such as:
     - Just the bios of all users in the databases